 Basically it was like this.

 I was bought up in an ostensibly happy family, but for reasons that I’m not able to go into too much, there were a few holes.
 Not really bad ones.
 I wasn’t abused.
 My Mum and Dad did not hit me.
-They loved each other (in the funny sort of way many couples do).
+They sort of loved each other (in the funny sort of way many couples do).

 But some aspects of their personalities, especially that of my Mum, made me lack confidence and fear for my security and meant that I became a person who likes to control events and situations.
-She did not do anything wrong, she did her best, but she often gave the impression she wanted to be somewhere else, in a different situation, with a different man.
+She did not do anything wrong, she did her best, but she often gave the impression she wanted to be somewhere else, in a different situation, with a different man possibly.
 Many people may recognise something similar in their parents.
 But, I think in relation to other people, the way I was raised was OK and actually better than many experience.